Karpova-Lab/cerebro/Documentation_src/source/Hardware/programmer.rst

 +-----+----------------------+-------------------------------------------------------+------------------------------------------------------------------------+

-:ref:`Using the connector to program Cerebro <programmming instructions>`
+Use the Pogo connector to :ref:`burn a bootloader onto Cerebro <burn boot>`